Australia AFS License (Australian Financial Services) in 2026

 Step 8: Additional documentation (if requested by ASIC)

 - In the course of the review, ASIC may request additional documentation in order to further assess the company’s compliance system.
-Such as Outsourcing documents indicating the outsourced functions of the company, Dispute Resolution Systems documents indicating the company’s procedure for handling customer complaints, and other documents.
+Such as outsourcing documents indicating the outsourced functions of the company, dispute resolution systems documents indicating the company’s procedure for handling customer complaints, and other documents.
 These documents must be submitted within 10 business days from the date ASIC requests them.

 Step 9: Approval of the Australia AFS license